lauramartinezoliveras/CapstoneProject/README.md

 Discussion Section

 Certain similarities I noted which is the top ten common place similarity is calculated through K-means and according to those 10 most common places does the clusters form.
-For example, Cluster 0 for New York and Cluster 3 for toronto has first two places pretty much same as coffee shops and cafe's yet they are not classified in the same cluster as the remaining places differ very extremely.
+For example, Cluster 0 for Toronto and Cluster 3 for toronto has first two places pretty much same as coffee shops and cafe's yet they are not classified in the same cluster as the remaining places differ very extremely.

 Conclusion Section

-Thus, after analyzing both the cities most common places by applying machine learning algorithm (K-means clustering), I realized that many common places are present in both the cities but are distributed differently for both them and it's the nature and circumstances as well as arrangement which leads to these different distribution in both toronto as well as New York.
+Thus, after analyzing both the cities most common places by applying machine learning algorithm (K-means clustering), I realized that many common places are present in both the cities but are distributed differently for both them and it's the nature and circumstances as well as arrangement which leads to these different distribution in both Toronto as well as New York.